CartoDB/carto-vl/docs/guides/06-aggregation-and-data-summaries.md

 **Note:**
 The use of `g_` prefix is not required but it can be useful as an indicator of a _global_ variable.

-For a review of these variables, add a `console.log` sentence once the layer has `loaded` (to know more about _events_, have a look at the [Interactivity and events Guide](/developers/carto-vl/guides/interactivity-events/):
+For a review of these variables, add a `console.log` sentence once the layer has `loaded` (to know more about _events_, have a look at the [Add interactivity and events Guide](/developers/carto-vl/guides/add-interactivity-and-events):
 ```js
 function displayGlobalValues() {
     console.log(`